Even though you are not a student at Engphys anymore, there are many ways to stay connected with your Engphys friends and the department.

 Two days later, the work plan starts to gel just when I was afraid it might all fall apart.
 Four contractors’ crews taking turns working alongside shipyard trades, and the ship’s engineers picking up the slack when I run out of steam — finally learning to delegate.
 One ship under way and three to go.

-The end of the day at last – it’s 10:00 at night and I’m striding up the side of the Highway 99 on-ramp to the bus stop, too tired to drive home, but not too tired to mentally draft an orientation for the ship’s deck crew.
+The end of the day at last and I’m striding up the side of the Highway 99 on-ramp to the bus stop, too tired to drive home, but not too tired to mentally draft an orientation for the ship’s deck crew.

 A red-letter day for the new Acting Project Manager, engineer-in-training and wannabe-ship’s-engineer – thanks to some good advice along the way.”